Lightning-Universe/Triton-Server_component/README.md

-# Triton Serve on Lightning AI
+# Triton Server on Lightning AI

 ## Introduction

-Triton serve component enables you to deploy your model to Triton Inference Server and setup a FastAPI interface for converting api datatypes (`string`, `integer`, `float` etc) to and from Triton datatypes (`DT_STRING`, `DT_INT32` etc).
+Triton server component enables you to deploy your model to Triton Inference Server and setup a FastAPI interface for converting api datatypes (`string`, `integer`, `float` etc) to and from Triton datatypes (`DT_STRING`, `DT_INT32` etc).

 ## What is Triton